-This page explains what these new regimes require (in outline) and sets out how SCL training can continue to contribute to your new training requirements
+This page explains what the curent CPD requirements regimes require (in outline) and sets out how SCL training can contribute to your training requirements

 • plan their learning objectives for the year